eye-division/katehipkiss/_layeredpapercuts/red-jug-still-life.md

 ---
 #### **£425.00**

-<br>A collection of ceramic vessels arranged on a shelf, with a nod to Morandi.
+<br><br>A collection of ceramic vessels arranged on a shelf, with a nod to Morandi.

 Handcut, layered paper